WolfExplode/Scripts/README.md

+# This github repository is for dumping my various scipts

-# Video Audio Extractor - Batch Processor
+## Video Audio Extractor - Batch Processor
 This Gradio application allows you to extract audio from multiple video files in a specified directory, with various options for encoding, album art embedding, and metadata tagging.
-## Features
+### Features
 - **Batch Processing:** Process all video files within a given input directory.
 - **Audio Extraction:** Extract audio streams from common video formats.
 - **Audio Re-encoding:** Optionally re-encode extracted audio to various formats (MP3, AAC, FLAC, Opus, WAV) with adjustable quality.